Cell Structure, Function, and Motility

 Kenneth A. Taylor

-Macromolecular structure determination by 3-D electron microscopy; muscle, cytoskeleton and cell adhesion structure.
+Macromolecular structure determination by 3-D electron microscopy; muscle, cytoskeleton and cell adhesion structure; virus structure.

 Dr. Hong-Guo Yu